Belly Dance & Weight Loss

 - Knowing folkloric dances will make my students more versatile as they continue their dance journeys

-If aerobic exercise is important to you, I recommend looking for a teacher who knows these folkloric dance styles and incorporates them into her classes.
+If aerobic exercise is important to you, I recommend looking for a belly dance teacher who knows these folkloric dance styles and incorporates them into her classes.

 I'm not a fan of "workout" classes such as Zumba that borrow some basic belly dance isolations (such as hip drops) and try to "rev them up" by doing them more vigorously.
-I think workouts should use hip drops and other isolation-oriented belly dance moves for the core toning and warmup/cooldown parts of class, and use folkloric dances (such as those I named above) for the cardio.
+I think workouts should use isolation-oriented belly dance moves for the core toning and warmup/cooldown parts of class, and use folkloric dances (such as those I named above) and traveling steps for the cardio.

 What You Eat & Drink